 There are a number of other banana peel uses both as a natural fertilizer and pest repellent in the garden.
 In this article, I would like to share with you some smart ways to take advantage of this valuable bit of trash.
 Keep on reading and find out which are the 6 banana peel uses as a natural fertilizer and pest repellent for your garden.

-Banana skin or peels are rich in nutrients and will make an excellent source of natural fertilizer.
+Banana peels are rich in nutrients and will make an excellent source of natural fertilizer.
 Thus, provide your garden with the nutrients it deserves.
 How can you get these with banana peels?
 For example, banana peels will provide:

 – Potassium to help your plants grow strong roots